Harry T. Hays

 Harry Thompson Hays (April 14, 1820 – August 21, 1876) was an American military officer serving in the U.S. Army during the Mexican–American War and a general who served in the Confederate Army during the American Civil War.

 Known as the "Louisiana Tigers", his brigade played a major role at the Battle of Gettysburg in July 1863, where they ascended Cemetery Hill in the darkness and overran several artillery batteries before finally being driven off for lack of support.

 Early life and career

 Harry Thompson Hays was born in Wilson County, Tennessee.
-His relatives had lived in a home known as the Hermitage, which was sold to Andrew Jackson in 1804 by Robert Hays, husband of Rachel Jackson's sister Jane Donelson.

 Following the deaths of Hays's parents in 1833, he was reared by an uncle in Wilkinson County, Mississippi.
 He attended St. Mary's College in Baltimore and studied law.
 Hays soon established a prominent law practice in New Orleans.

 Hays saw his first military service during the Mexican–American War, serving in the 5th Louisiana Cavalry.
 Returning to Louisiana, Hays became active in politics as a Whig and served as a Presidential Elector supporting Winfield Scott in 1852.
 His brother was the Texas Ranger John Coffee Hays.
 Author Shelby Foote described him as a "Tennessee-born, Mississippi-raised, lawyer from New Orleans."